AndreaPerera/CISC881-course-project/README.md

-# CISC881 Final Project: Generalizing and Automating the Classification of Prostate Cancer Severity
+# Generalizing and Automating the Classification of Prostate Cancer Severity

+This is my final project for CISC 881 (Medical Imaging & Signal Processing).
+The goal of this project was to create an automated deep learning method that can accurately predict the severity of prostate cancer biopsies across a multi-centre dataset.
+This project is also known as the Prostate cANcer graDe Assessment (PANDA) Challenge, which was hosted on Kaggle.

 ## Kaggle Challenge Link:
 https://www.kaggle.com/c/prostate-cancer-grade-assessment

-### Provided files:
+### Provided data files:
 1. tiles_subset_16x64x64.npy
 2. labels_subset_16x64x64.npy
 These files correspond with our x and y numpy arrays for training, validation and testing.
 Composed of a subset of 100 tiles and labels.
 These subsets have been fully preprocessed and are ready for training/testing